 To contact ALIMA USA, please call: + 1 (646) 619 9074 or write to ALIMA USA, One Whitehall Street, 2nd Floor, New York NY 10004, USA.
 Email: firstname.lastname@example.org

-Elya Tagar (treasurer) is the Director of the Clinton Health Access Initiative (CHAI) Australia.
-Previously Elya was the Senior Director for HIV, TB and Health Financing at CHAI in the US.
+Elya Tagar (Acting President and Treasurer) is the Vice President for Lead Business Development and US Operations for Healthcare-focused AI startup, Diagnostic Robotics supporting hospitals, insurers, telemedicine companies, and retail providers to improve patient intake and diagnostics.
+Previously he was the Director of the Clinton Health Access Initiative (CHAI) in Australia and Senior Director for HIV, TB and Health Financing at CHAI in the US.
 He joined as Country Director in the DR Congo and went on to manage CHAI's operations in francophone West Africa, overseeing nine country programs focusing primarily on pediatric HIV, and went on to lead CHAI's HIV financing work before taking on his current role.
 Before joining CHAI Elya worked as a management consultant with McKinsey and Co in New York, working with clients in the pharmaceutical, financial and public sectors on strategy and operational priorities.

 Jody Blagrove JD/MBA is the Executive Director of The Legacy Care Club, an adult day care dedicated to the needs of the elderly in the early stages of Alzheimer's or other forms of Dementia.
 Working in the health industry she understands the importance of not only access to healthcare but also how preventive measures can have a significant impact on one's health.
 Ms. Blagrove immigrated to the United States from a poor rural town in Jamaica, WI, where local health clinics were nonexistent.
 Jody graduated from Brown University with honors in Latin American Studies and holds a JD and MBA from Rutgers University.